 Starting from the cow pose (above), round your back and push it upward while inhaling.
 Repeat the cow pose and cat pose while breathing deeply.
 These two basic yoga poses are great for both warming up your back and for winding down after a workout.

 So, there you have it, fellows – 17 easy yoga poses for beginners!

 Now that you know these beginner poses, you can start to benefit from yoga in so many different ways – spiritually and physically.
 Have a bad posture?
 Well, yoga can help you fix that!
 Need to improve your flexibility?
 You can count on yoga!
 Searching for a way to reduce stress?
 You guessed it – try yoga.
 You can even lose weight with yoga!

 So, as you can see, the benefits of yoga are absolutely endless and it is certainly worth giving a try!
 This post included only 17 beginner yoga poses, however if you would like to learn some more, we could certainly point you in the right direction…

 To learn some more yoga poses for beginners, we highly recommend checking out Zoey Bray-Cotton’s “Yoga Burn” program!

-Think a progressive yoga program that delivers maximum fat burning results and body shaping effects in the shortest amount of time!
+Think a progressive yoga for beginners program that delivers maximum fat burning results and body shaping effects in the shortest amount of time!
 Sounds pretty perfect, huh?

 Not to mention, the program can be done from the comfort of your own home and you don’t have to go to a gym to burn those calories.

 Well, what are you waiting for?!
-Your yoga weight loss journey awaits – the only one stopping you is yourself…
+Your yoga journey awaits – the only one stopping you is yourself…